Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "I believe the phrase is *‘burning the midnight oil,’"* he chirped without any lead-in.
 "I’ve been up for *days,* dears, whole days investigating this! *Fascinating!* But on the whole, good news!"

-"Nofl…" Julian said wearily, "I understand your enthusiasm and I *genuinely* appreciate everything you’ve done, but…"
+"Nofl..."
+Julian said wearily, "I understand your enthusiasm and I *genuinely* appreciate everything you’ve done, but..."

 "Fine, fine, I’ll tone it down.
 Because it’s *you,* my dear."
 Nofl flashed his tight little smile, then as promised he dialled back the camp sass a few notches.
 "Anyway.
 Bad news first: All of you, Julian, Allison, Xiù, and both the babies, are indeed generating Cruezzir in your gut.
 Not surprising, considering how intimate you are.
 The *good* news is, you’ll all be fine.
 Even the babies.
 We ran simulations on the xenobiology college’s Prime Analytic engines--dear *me* we’re getting some novel use out of those lately--and long-term forecasting comes back with high confidence.
 As long as you do not undergo repeated psychological trauma or extreme physical stress, there should be no insurmountable complications."

 The three of them all breathed a huge sigh of relief all at once.
 Julian’s was perhaps the deepest and most relieved. "...Okay.
 That’s good.
 Yeah.
 Good.
-That’s… good to hear."
+That’s... good to hear."

 "Yes.
 Unusual and unique, but you have unusual and unique friends with their own unusual and unique children, so that won’t be so bad now will it dears?
 But there are some long-term considerations you may not enjoy."

-"Here it comes…" Allison said, bracing herself.
+"Here it comes..."
+Allison said, bracing herself.

 "The first is that, unfortunately, Julian’s dependency on regenerative medicine appears to be incurable for now.
-There are some promising options we’re exploring, but right now… depriving you of the Cruezzir would be disruptive.
+There are some promising options we’re exploring, but right now... depriving you of the Cruezzir would be disruptive.
 Risky.
 And with that in mind, although we certainly *can* safely perform a microbiome transplant on you two - " he gestured to Allison and Xiù " - you’d just get infected again.
 There really isn’t a practical way to avoid that, or at least not one that you’d find remotely acceptable."

 He looked at Anna and Harrison. "...The babies - oh, where are my manners?
 Congratulations to you all! - The babies are very likely to be at the extreme ends of the probability curves I’m afraid, both due to the Cruezzir and their pedigree.
 That’s mostly a good thing.
 Your offspring are virtually guaranteed to be top specimens of your kind.
 But..."